christopherbouey/Coyote-Wolf-Dog-Classifier/README.md

 -Save augmented images into drive to perform preliminary feature extraction : will significantly reduce training time in future

--Try some fine-tuning of the model
+-Try more fine-tuning of the model

 [Back To The Top]